Artem-Malyi/win-templates/readme.md

 # win-templates

-Contains ready-to-use Visual Studio prject templates that can build minimalistic Windows10 executables.
+Contains ready-to-use Visual Studio project templates that can build minimalistic Windows10 executables.
 There are three of them: .exe, .dll and .sys and thery are not dependent on VC Runtime.
 Conversely, they
 dependent on Microsoft's ucrtbase.dll.